-I have returned to painting the landscape of my native Scotland where the subtly shifting light and its effects over the land hold an endless fascination for me.
-I favour oil as a medium because I love its blending qualities, well suited to the myriad nuances of tonal shift I am trying to convey.
+My main inspiration comes from my native Scotland where the subtly shifting light and its effects over the land hold an endless fascination for me.
+I favour oil as a medium because I love its superb blending qualities.
 I also paint in gouache and watercolour.

-Working directly from the landscape and from sketches, my work seeks to explore the boundary between realism and abstraction, the point at which an image transcends the purely representational.
-I usually start with reference to a particular place but often the painting moves off in another direction, always remaining within the realms of realism but becoming more about an evocation of place than a faithful replica.
-I use brushes, palette knives and often my hands, working fast across the canvas to try to capture a fleeting moment.
+I like to paint outside directly from the landscape as much as possible.
+My work seeks to explore the boundary between realism and abstraction, the point at which an image transcends the purely representational.
+I enjoy the challenge of getting something down very fast, where a fleeting moment of beauty may soon be gone and when I feel I’m painting instinctively.
+I work larger pieces up back in the studio; using sketches and smaller paintings I start with a direct reference but often the painting moves off in another direction, usually remaining within the realms of realism but becoming more about an evocation of place than a faithful replica.